RohitJain001/T20-IPL-ScorePredictor-IIT-Madras-Cricket-Hackathon/README.md

 # T20-IPL-ScorePredictor

-Predicting scores of IPL Matches after 6 overs
-Dataset can be downloaded from cricsheet.org website
+Predicting scores of IPL Matches after 6 overs, Dataset can be downloaded from cricsheet.org website